SAFEGUARDING POLICY FOR YOUNG PEOPLE AND VULNERABLE ADULTS POLICY STATEMENT

 PREVENT DUTY STATEMENT

-This statement reinforces the requirement that all staff at Swatpro and its partners are fully engaged in being vigilant about safeguarding, radicalisation, and extremism.
-The company will continue to work in partnership with professional bodies, external agencies, and partners in our local community, to ensure that all learners are safe from harm.
+Swatpro and its partners will ensure that all staff are vigilant in safeguarding learners from radicalisation and extremism and continue to work with professional bodies, external agencies, and the local community to ensure that all learners are safe from harm.

-A safeguarding group, made up of Swatpro and its partner designated safeguarding lead and champions, will meet a minimum of six monthly to review activities, referrals, and support arrangements.
+All safeguarding activities and issues will be reported directly to the Board of Directors.
+A Safeguarding Improvement Group, made up of Swatpro and its partner DSLs and deputies, will meet at least every six months to review activities, referrals, and support arrangements.

-The policy is promoted on the company websites https:///swatpro.org.uk and is shared with partners via email and stored within the Swatpro & Partners Safeguarding intranet site.
+This policy will be promoted on the company website and shared with partners via email.
+It will also be stored within the Swatpro & Partners Safeguarding Intranet.

 SWATPRO KEY CONTACTS